chrisj7903/Read-Victron-advertised-data/README.md

 (If you have questions regarding the wolfssl library they have a bunch of user forums at https://www.wolfssl.com/forums/ where you can ask.
 That is where I posted when I was trying to figure the decryption out, and I must say the staff at wolfsssl were very helpful, knowldgeable and professional)

 ### Extract & Decode the Data Values
-This is where the "Extra Manufacturer Data" document comes into play, in particular the tables on page 3 for "Solar Charger" and "Battery Monitor".
+This is where the "Extra Manufacturer Data" document comes into play, in particular the tables on page 3 for "Solar Controller" and "Battery Monitor".

 One Victron design choice added much complication: the data is encoded "little endian" or in reverse order.
 This is easy to handle for 16 bit (2 byte) values, just swap the bytes.
 But some values are 2,9,10,20 or 22 bits in length and this greatly complicates the process of mapping from the decrypted bytes to each value.